-Because depression is so diverse, there’s no one proven way that people recover from it, so it’ll be different for everyone.
+Because depression is so diverse, there’s no one proven way that people recover from it.
 Generally, recovery will involve a mix of psychological therapy, antidepressant medication and lifestyle changes.

 Therapy aims at helping an individual change their thinking patterns and improve coping skills.
 There’s a host of research on the unhelpful thoughts and behaviours that maintain depression, and therapy aims at identifying them (very often the thoughts tend to be automatic and/or unconscious) and changing them.